zeek/zeek-agent-framework/README.md

 # Credits

-This Zeek framework is based on an earlier implementation by [Steffan Haas](https://github.com/iBigQ), with recent work contributed by [Corelight](https://www.corelight.com) and [Trail of Bits](https://www.trailofbits.com).
+This Zeek framework is based on an earlier implementation by [Steffen Haas](https://github.com/iBigQ), with recent work contributed by [Corelight](https://www.corelight.com) and [Trail of Bits](https://www.trailofbits.com).